20. Appendix

 18 |

-1. Check whether the hall harness is inserted firmly and whether there is short circuit or open circuit;
+1. Check whether the Hall sensor harness is securely connected, and check for short circuits or open circuits.

-2. If the fault is still not eliminated, repair or replace the joint.
+2. If the fault persists, repair or replace the joint.

 |